A right to learn

 Morocco reading program ensures all students have access to quality education

-Today, 11-year-old Ayoub is smiling, reading and playing games with his classmates, just like any child his age.
-However, this seemed out of reach for Ayoub just a few years ago.
-In fact, the odds were against him.
-Ayoub suffers from a condition called dyspraxia, a neurological disorder that makes it difficult to plan and process motor tasks.
+While 11-year-old Ayoub is now reading and playing games with his classmates, this seemed out of reach just a few years ago.
+Ayoub has a condition called dyspraxia, a neurological disorder that makes it difficult to plan and process motor tasks.

 In Morocco, according to the 2014 National Survey on Disability, 66.1 percent of children and adolescents with disabilities are out of school because the education system lacks the resources to accommodate their needs.
 Out of the 1.4 million Moroccans with disabilities, only 19.6 percent complete primary education, 9.5 percent complete secondary education, and 1.8 percent reach a higher education level.

 But Ayoub and his family were determined that his story would be different.

 “We really suffered a lot from Ayoub’s condition, but we kept believing in him and we won’t give up.
 We all dream of a bright future for our boy,” says Ayoub’s grandfather.

 And with support from the USAID Reading for Success-National Program for Reading, that dream is becoming a reality.

 Ayoub lives with his mother Fatima and his grandparents in the small town of Sbaa Ayoun between Fez and Meknes.
 His father left soon after Ayoub was born when the family learned of his disability.